R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Acknowledgements

 \begin{graybox} \texttt{\{ aa"masks": [ aaaa"mask\_gripper.png", aaaa"mask\_1.png", aaaa"mask\_2.png" aaaa"mask\_3.png" aa], aa"arms": 2, aa"annotations": [ aaaa\{ aaaaaa"frame": 4, aaaaaa"type": "motion" aaaa\}, aaaa\{ aaaaaa"frame": 12, aaaaaa"type": "skill", aaaaaa"target": [2], aaaaaa"left\_hand": null, aaaaaa"right\_hand": null aaaa\} aaaa\{ aaaaaa"frame": 23, aaaaaa"type": "motion" aaaa\}, aaaa\{ aaaaaa"frame": 31, aaaaaa"type": "skill", aaaaaa"target": [1,3], aaaaaa"left\_hand": [2], aaaaaa"right\_hand": null aaaa\} aa] \}} \end{graybox}

 \textbf{Object tracking and completion:} With the object masks in first frame, the whole RGB-D video and the 3D templates of all objects, we run FoundationPose~\cite{wen2024foundationpose} to track each object across all frames.
 FoundationPose can accurately predict the 6-DoF pose of each object.
-So we use the pose to transform object template into world coordinate system to acquire complete object pointclouds.
-With the pointclouds of complete enironments $\widetilde{P}^e$ and complete objects $\{\{\widetilde{P}_t^1,...,\widetilde{P}_t^K\}\}$, we finally calculate set difference between the above complete pointclouds and the raw observation to isolate the robot's arm $\{P_t^a\}$ for all frames.
+So we use the pose to transform object template into WCS to acquire complete object pointclouds.

-\textbf{Parsing non-rigid objects:} Our R2RGen is a general framework that can also handle non-rigid objects.
-However, since currently FoundationPose only supports rigid objects, for non-rigid ones (assume with ID $J$), we instead apply SAM2~\cite{ravi2024sam} to track and segment the object across all frames.
-Then we query the object pointclouds $\{{P}_t^{J}\}$ from the RGB-D images according to the object masks.
-With this simple modification, our framework is able to support non-rigid objects as well.
-Different from $\{\{\widetilde{P}_t^1,...,\widetilde{P}_t^K\}\}$, $\{{P}_t^{J}\}$ are incomplete pointclouds, so strong augmentation on them will lead to visual mismatch as in DemoGen.
-Therefore, we only apply weak augmentation on non-rigid objects and skip camera-aware processing on their pointclouds.
-This limitation may be solved by 3D pointcloud completion methods or an improved FoundationPose model, which we leave for future work.

-\subsection{Pipeline of Augmentation}
+\subsubsection{Pipeline of Augmentation}

 An algorithm diagram of the group-wise augmentation pipeline is shown in Algorithm \ref{algo}.

 To augment pointcloud observations, we can divide the pointcloud of whole scene into three parts, i.e., environments, robot's arm and objects: